vaadin/vaadin-crud-flow/README.md

+ ⚠️ **This repository is deprecated**
+- Sources for this flow component can be found at https://github.com/vaadin/vaadin-flow-component
+- Tickets has been moved to the web component repository https://github.com/vaadin/vaadin-crud-flow/issues

 # Vaadin Crud for Flow

 Vaadin Crud for Flow is a UI component add-on for Vaadin which provides CRUD UI for any data backend.